Written By Caine Blackthorn

 Vended

 Yes, they’ve got Slipknot DNA but these kids are carving their own pits.
 If nepotism always sounded this raw, nobody would complain.
-They sound like chaos incarnate. these guys go harder than most “real deal” bands, and fans can’t stop showing up.
+They sound like chaos incarnate.
+These guys go harder than most “real deal” bands, and fans can’t stop showing up.

 Holding Absence